MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 ```

-## WebSocket Types & Sample Data
+### WebSocket Types & Sample Data

+The following are Misty's available WebSocket data stream types.
 You can filter all WebSocket options so (a) they return only a specified subset of the data and (b) check current values before the data is sent.

 ### TimeOfFlight